Edwardsburgh/Cardinal: Spencerville West

 When school sections were introduced in the mid-19th century, Spencerville West became a union school section with Augusta township, as the village of Roebuck in located on the other side of the township border.
-In Edwardsburgh this section was known as S.S. #19 (S.S. #25 in Augusta), with its schoolhouse being named accordingly, S.S. #19 Edwardsburgh/Roebuck School.
-It is unclear when the first S.S. #19 was built, however the first structure was replaced by a new one in 1870.
+In Edwardsburgh this section was known as S.S.
+No. 19 (S.S.
+No. 25 in Augusta), with its schoolhouse being named accordingly, S.S.
+No. 19 Edwardsburgh/Roebuck School.
+It is unclear when the first S.S.
+No. 19 was built, however the first structure was replaced by a new one in 1870.
 The school served on average around 100 pupils from ages five to twenty years.
 Later, in 1896, an additional room was added and in 1960, washrooms were added.
 In the mid-1960s the school closed as transportation to larger, modern schools became available.

 In the early 1900s, a sawmill was built on the south side of County Road 21 in the community by the McGuire family who operated this sawmill into the late 1900s.
 In the 1930s, a small general store was open for a brief period to serve the community of Spencerville West which sold dry goods and groceries as well as animal feed.
 The store was destroyed by fire in 1941 then rebuilt a year later.
 The store was later converted into a private dwelling before being demolished sometime in the mid-1900s to widen the road.

 Presently, Spencerville West consists mainly of farms and residential properties and it is not a listed community on most contemporary maps.
 The Drummond family still reside here operating their sugar bush and a small restaurant; maple syrup and sugar is sold and patrons are served dishes which can typically be served with maple syrup such as pancakes.